cyph/cyph/README.md

 * `npm run verify`: Verifies that the signed production build is reproducible against the local copy of the code

+Running any of these commands for the first time will build the Docker image locally, which may take a while.

 ---

 Cyph is run by founders [Ryan Lester](http://github.com/buu700) and [Josh Boehm](https://github.com/JoshBoehm), former SpaceX engineers and best friends of over 20 years who had spent many all-nighters working closely together on various software projects.
 Cyph was initially started through the [Mach37 Cyber Accelerator](https://www.mach37.com), and is currently backed by the [Goel Fund](https://www.goelfund.com) and [Center for Innovative Technology](https://www.cit.org).